seanhess/serials/README.md

-serials
+Web Fiction
 =========

-Serials aims to be a podcast-like experience for reading serial publications on the web.
+This app aims to be a podcast-like experience for reading serial publications on the web.

 Many excellent books and webcomics are being published openly on the web today.
 Most of those are published one chapter at a time.
 It's awesome that authors are self-publishing, but this format makes it hard to keep track of your progress.